SainsburyWellcomeCentre/aeon_docs/src/about/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project maintainers.
 All complaints will be reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.